MicrosoftDocs/customer-voice/cv-docs/custom-header.md

     ![Background image added to the header](media/header-background-image.png "Background image added to the header")

-### Change focal point of background image
+## Change focal point of background image

-After you add a background image, the only portion of the image that is visible is what fits in the header area.
+When you select a style or add a background image, the only portion of the image that is visible is what fits in the header area.
 You can change the focal point to adjust which portion of the image should be visible.

 1. Open the survey in which you want to change focal point of the background image.